Originally Published June 21, 2017, Updated January 25, 2018: by The Tailored Spoon

 Prepping Is Important

 Did you set your kitchen timer?
 Hopefully, you have gathered the rest of the ingredients. *Spray your muffin pan with cooking oil.
-Then preheat your oven to 350 degrees.
-Meanwhile, grab a bowl and add all the dry ingredients, whisk them together.
+Then preheat your oven to 350 degrees F. Meanwhile, grab a bowl and add all the dry ingredients, whisk them together.
 I am sure that didn’t take an hour.
 At this point, you could throw in a load of laundry, or do some other task while you wait. 🙂 Or you could listen to Lord of the Rings Soundtrack if that’s your thing.

-The timer has gone off and you are ready to start combining all the ingredients go together.
+When the timer has gone off, you are ready to start combining all the ingredients go together.
 Now take the bowl of soaked oats, add the applesauce,* and egg whites.
 Mix until combined.
 Then take the bowl of dry ingredients and combine it with the wet ingredients.
 Mix them until just combined.
 Simple right?
-Do not overmix the batter.
+Do not over mix the batter.
 Repeat after me.
 Do not over mix or you will have some very tough and chewy Applesauce Oatmeal Muffins.
 Also at this time, you can choose your add-ins like raisins, nuts or other.
 Be sure to use a spatula to fold in those ingredients.
 Now that I have made you nervous, start filling your muffin pan with batter.
 Using a spoon or a muffin/cupcake scoop, fill cups up half way.
 Take some of the cinnamon sugar and sprinkle on top of each muffin.

 Next.
-Place on middle rack in the oven and bake for 20 minutes.
-Remove.
-Let cool for 5-10 minutes and put muffins on a wire rack.
+Place on middle rack in the oven and bake for 20 minutes, testing with a toothpick in the center to check for doneness.
+Remove from oven.
+Let cool for 5-10 minutes and transfer muffins to a wire rack.